git-jawn/reel-link/README.md

 # Reel Link

-A browser-based tool for tracing cast/crew connections between movies and people using TMDB data — built for figuring out chains in movie connection games and trivia.
+A browser-based tool for tracing connections between movies — built for figuring out games and trivia.

 ## Live site